kstep/graphicsmagick/www/api/api.rst

 The GraphicsMagick-config script reproduces the options which were used to compile the GraphicsMagick utilities.
 Using compatible options ensures that your program will compile and run.

-Another example is smile.c.
-Compile and execute it to display a smiley face on your X server.

 -------------------------------------------------------------------------------